nickumia/world/docs/lakshmi_ma_pooja.md

 ## I. Atma Puja (Worship Divine within)

-TODO
 > Deho devalayah proktah jivo devassanatanah
-> Tyajedajannanirmalayam So'ham brävena pujavet
+> Tyaje-dajanna-nirmalayam So'ham brävena pujavè(t)

 The body is the temple.
 The jiva is the eternal temple deity of this to the wilted flowers that symbolize May ignorance and worship the Divine Knowing the Divine is not separate from me.